vincentiroleh/sendchamp/README.md

 # Update on what can be improved from the API

-- A library for different codebase
+- A library for different languages
 - Ability to perform all API requests from one endpoint, I don't necessary have to use for `sms/send` , etc differently to interact with the API **(GraphQL to the rescue)**